CAUTION – HOW TO GET OUT OF THE PIT

 12 JOY Stealers

 I suffered from all 12 joy stealers.
-In fact, I was so miserable that my husband often threatened to call me “ce” instead of Joyce (true story).
-I wrote in my last two posts about suffering well.
-For many of us, we do not suffer well and we relive painful memories, thus, perpetuating the pain that robs us of joy in our present life.
-The links to my last two posts: 7 Ways to Suffer Well: (Part 1) and Joseph, an Example of Suffering Well and God’s Response: Part 2 of Suffering Well
+In fact, I was so miserable that my husband often threatened to call me “ce” instead of Joyce (true story), which I explained in my last two posts about suffering well.
+For many of us, we do not suffer well.
+We tend to perpetuate the painful memories by reliving the pain that robs us of joy in our present lives.
+The links to my last two posts are: 7 Ways to Suffer Well: (Part 1) and Joseph, an Example of Suffering Well and God’s Response: Part 2 of Suffering Well

 12 JOY STEALERS